Gazler/githug/README.md

 ## Commands

-Githug has 4 commands:
+Githug has 5 commands:

  * play - This is the default command and it will check your solution for the current level.
  * hint - Gives you a hint (if available) for the current level
- * reset - Reset the current level
+ * reset - Reset the current level or reset the level to a given name
+ * load - Load a level from a file given its path
  * test - Used to test levels in development, please see the Testing Levels section.

 ## Change Log